Follow TV Tropes

 • The various Star Trek series have had instances of rapid aging caused by diseases and such.
 In the Next Generation episode "Rascals", an away team is also turned into children in a Teleporter Accident.

-• An episode of Tales from the Darkside, "Grandma's Last Wish," had a grandmother make a wish after her Jerkass relatives told her they were going to put her in a nursing home, and that she had one last week of freedom to enjoy herself.
+• In the Tales from the Darkside episode "Grandma's Last Wish", a grandmother makes a wish after her Jerkass relatives tell her that they're going to put her in a nursing home, and that she has one last week of freedom to enjoy herself.
 We don't hear the exact wording of the wish, but as the week progresses, the younger family members show all the symptoms of aging, until, on the last day, they are too old and infirm to live independently and have to move into a nursing home, while Grandma herself (who was never all that enfeebled to begin with) gets to stay out of it.

 Western Animation